-The Best Face Moisturizer For Every Skin Type
+The Best Face Moisturizer for Every Skin Type

-The Best Face Moisturizer from Drunk Elephant, Chanel, La Roche-Posay, La Mer And More
+The Best Face Moisturizer from Drunk Elephant, La Mer, Chanel, La Roche-Posay and More

+Moisturizing your skin is kind of like brushing your teeth: It's generally a good idea to do it twice a day in order to get the best results, no matter your skin type or skin tone.

-While this twice-daily facial beauty routine might seem straightforward enough to follow, shopping for a new facial moisturizer can often be anything but easyI .
-Because who knows which of the best sunscreen, cream, anti-aging products, retinol moisturizers, collagen and elastin lotion or oil-free moisturizer work best on your unique skin type?
+While this twice-daily facial beauty routine might seem straightforward enough to follow, shopping for a new facial moisturizer can often be anything but easy.
+Because who knows which of the best sunscreen, cream, anti-aging products, retinol moisturizers, collagen and elastin lotion or oil-free moisturizer actually works best on your unique skin type?
 After all, the daily moisturizer formula that pairs perfectly for the acne-prone might not suit those whose complexions are on the dry side.

 Until there's an end-all-be-all official skincare manual out there, we've laid out our recommendations for the best face moisturizer for all skin types below.